colinbourque/CJB-XRDA/nuskybgd-docs/nuskybgd-doc.md

 >freeze intn:4

 Finally, treatment of the instrument lines component will depend on your source's spectrum.
-For spectrally soft sources, where minimal source photons are expected at high energies ($\gtrsim 70$ keV) you simply fit the instrument lines model between 120-160 keV,
+For spectrally soft sources, where minimal source photons are expected at high energies ($\gtrsim 70$ keV) you can simply fit the instrument lines model between 80-120 keV,

 >notice 80.-120.
 >fit